Search

 Back to top

-In a very hot environment, a serious health and safety concern is heat stroke.
-Heat stroke can be fatal if medical attention is not available immediately.
-Heat exhaustion and fainting (syncope) are also types of heat-related illnesses which are not fatal but can interfere with a person's ability to work.
+A serious health and safety concern in a very hot environment is heat stroke, which can be fatal if medical attention is not available immediately.
+Heat exhaustion and fainting (syncope) are also types of heat-related illnesses, which are not fatal but can interfere with a person's ability to work.

 The victims of heat stroke are unable to notice the symptoms when they are happening to themselves, and therefore, their survival depends on co-workers' ability to identify symptoms in others and to get medical help.